-Working people have only one real option in to-day's economy.
+Working people have only one real option in today's economy.
 We have to resist, with all our might, the big business program of further and deeper poverty for working people.
 For the first time in modern history profits are going up while wages and benefits are going down.
 In the past the two have always been tied, however unequally.
 Now the game has changed.
 Worse impoverishment and more of it is the wave of the future if we don't stand against the tide.
 We have only one hope of fending off this tidal wave of misery.
 That hope, that tool, is solidarity.
-Every worker must stand up for every other worker, no matter where you live or where you come from, whether you are male or female, young or old, we must stand together.
+Every worker must stand up for every other worker, no matter where you live or where you come from, we must stand together.
 Every loss to any worker is a loss to us all, and every gain by any part of the working class is a victory for us all.